AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 | **Average Transactions Before 11 AM** | 5152.8                                      | 4880.25                                     | 5340                                       |
 | **Average Transactions After 11 AM**  | 2497.10                                     | 3453.11                                     | 2108.20                                    |
 | **Average Decrease Post 11 AM** | 51.54%                                       | 29.24%                                     | 60.52%                                     |

-- #### Key Insights
-    - **Morning Activity**:
-        - All locations see the majority of transactions before 11 AM, with the highest activity in Lower Manhattan.
-        - Significant drops in sales occur after 11 AM, with Lower Manhattan experiencing the steepest decrease (60.52%).

-    - **Weekend vs. Weekday Performance**:
-        - Hell’s Kitchen and Astoria experience the lowest transactions on Saturdays, while Sunday is least active in Lower Manhattan.
-        - Peak transaction days vary: Friday (Hell’s Kitchen), Thursday (Astoria), and Monday (Lower Manhattan).

-    - **Product Popularity**:
-        - Barista Espresso dominates in Hell’s Kitchen and Lower Manhattan, while Brewed Chai Tea is a favorite in Astoria.
-        - Packaged products (e.g., branded items and chocolates) are the least popular across all locations.

-    - **Spring Revenue Growth**: All locations show strong performance in spring, with May being the highest revenue month, particularly in Astoria (32.81% growth).

 ---